f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Namespaces
 ----------

-In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster, think of *sub-clusters*.
+In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster, think of a namespace as a *sub-cluster*.
+Just like you'd use a partition in a BIG-IP to separate objects, you'd use a namespace in Kubernetes.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces cannot be nested inside one another and each Kubernetes resource can only be in one namespace.

 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
 For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
 Start using namespaces when you need the features they provide.